smirik/mass-resonances/README.md

   --phase-storage [REDIS|DB|FILE]
-                                  will load phases for plotting from redis or postgres or file --help                          Show this message and exit.
+                                  will load phases for plotting from redis or postgres or file --only-librations BOOLEAN       flag indicates about plotting only for resonances, that librates -p, --aei-path PATH             Path to aei files.
+It can be folder or tar.gz archive.
+You can point several paths.
+                                  Example: -p /mnt/aei/ -p /tmp/aei
+  -r, --recursive                 Indicates about recursive search aei file in
+                                  pointed paths.
+  --help                          Show this message and exit.
 ```